kortana80/kortana80.github.io/README.md

 ![original 3-D modeling](https://github.com/kortana80/design/blob/master/FeliciaRodriguez_StillLife.jpg)

-More examples of work created by me in 3-D and digital art as shown in the links below:
+<p align="center"> More examples of work created by me in 3-D and digital art as shown in the links below:

 Photoshop and Scratch | 3DS Max & Maya 2018
 ------------ | -------------